infoqualitylab/Empirical-Retraction-Lit/README.md

     o	 json_pipeline.py

+A sample export from EPPI-Reviewer PRIOR to formatting via the code.
+Running json_pipeline.py on this input results in key output (publications.json) in the website directory

+    o	eppi_export--2021-09-09.json

+FOLDER: website
+Provides the Exhibit data for the bibliography website https://infoqualitylab.org/projects/risrs2020/bibliography/ .

 Underlying data for the latest version of the Empirical Retraction Lit bibliography

     o	index.html
     o	publications.json

-A sample export from EPPI-Reviewer PRIOR to formatting via the code.

-    o	eppi_export--2021-09-09.json

 # Version History

 Pre-versioned